maako fangajei [resume] [linkedin]

 future plans

-On a more personal level, however, I’m excited to build on my existing relationships at Tech and forge new ones as I deepen my engagement both on and off campus.
+On a more personal level, I’m excited to build on my existing relationships at Tech and forge new ones as I deepen my engagement both on and off campus.
 I also hope to continue reading and expanding my worldly knowledge, becoming a more well-rounded individual who can offer an informed and analytical lens to any situation.
 Finally, I hope to take on a mentorship role—be it as a peer instructor, tutor, or otherwise—and offer other students the same guidance I was lucky to receive both before and during my time at Tech.

 Another beautiful Alaska scene